Michelle-Wang0/lab8_monitoring/README.md

 ## Deliverables
 - [ ] Setup Docker with Prometheus and Grafana.
 Modify and Run Kafka Monitoring Script.
 - [ ] Verify Prometheus targets and metrics.
-Run queries in prometheus.
-Be able to explain to TA about how Prometheus read the data and deal with resets, counters (open ended) what if multiple machines need to syncronize
+Run queries in Prometheus.
+Explain to the TA how Prometheus reads and stores metric data, how it handles counter resets when a service restarts.
 - [ ] Configure Grafana Dashboard and add visualizations.
+Explain to TA how you would aggregate or synchronize metrics if multiple instances of the same service were running.

 ## Getting started